saeyslab/ViScore/README.md

 Each of these functions is documented: for example, use `help(ViScore.score)` to find out more about Local and Global SP scoring.

-We provide tutorials on using our DR method, [ViVAE](https://github.com/saeyslab/ViVAE), with scRNA-seq data ([here](https://github.com/saeyslab/ViVAE/blob/main/example_scrnaseq.ipynb)) data and cytometry data ([here](https://github.com/saeyslab/ViVAE/blob/main/example_cytometry.ipynb)).
+We provide tutorials on using our DR method, ViVAE, with scRNA-seq and cytometry data in the [ViVAE GitHub repository](https://github.com/saeyslab/ViVAE).
-These tutorials include the ViScore for evaluation of results.
+These tutorials also use ViScore for evaluation of results.

 <details>
 <summary><b>Objective structure-preservation scoring</b></summary>